Kinross Wolaroi School: Rowing

+Since 2021, Kinross Wolaroi has held the title of top performing school at the NSW State Championships.

+Cadet Unit (KWSCU)

-The Kinross Wolaroi School Cadet Unit (KWSCU) was established over 60 years ago, and today has a Unit strength of 300 cadets.
+The Kinross Wolaroi School Cadet Unit (KWSCU) was established over 60 years ago, and has a unit strength of 300 cadets.
 KWSCU is a member of the Australia Services' Cadet Scheme, with a total enrolment of approximately 23,000 cadets Australia-wide.
 Unless a student is selected in the band or orchestra, membership of the Cadet Unit is compulsory for all students in semester two of Year 7, Year 8 and the first semester of Year 9, with further service encouraged following the award of rank.
 A camp, bivouacs and leadership courses are held annually.
 The unit parades through Orange on Anzac Day, and also conducts a farewell parade to Senior Cadets (Year 12) and band members, and in recent years a Ceremonial Parade on Open Day.
 A formal mess night is held annually for the Senior Cadets and Band members, their parents, and officers.

 Each platoon is commanded by a Cadet Under Officer (CUO), with the assistance of a Platoon Sergeant (SGT), and is divided into three sections, with each led by a Corporal (CPL).
 Rank is attained after a cadet with suitable experience attends and passes the relevant promotion course.
 Typically, a CUO is in Year 11, and has served for four years in the cadet corp.

-Music
+Music and performing arts

-The co-curricular music programme at Kinross Wolaroi includes elective instrumental, musicianship, vocal tuition, and a range of ensemble music, including an orchestra, concert band, stage band, chamber strings, chamber choir and many more.
-Instrumental and vocal tuition occurs during the normal school day with individual students attending lessons once a week.
-Students may also choose to study musicianship in groups according to grade level.
+Kinross Wolaroi has a variety of music ensembles that students are encouraged to join including - Orchestra, Concert and Marching Band, Chamber Ensembles, Chamber Strings, String Quartets, Chamber Choir, and Vox Ensemble.
+Each ensemble performs at school events and ceremonies including the Kinross Wolaroi Performing Arts Festival.
+The school also offers private tuition in woodwind, brass, strings, percussion, piano, speech and drama, voice and guitar.

+The Kinross Wolaroi School drama programme perform a musical annually at the Orange Civic Theatre.